Chapter One: Gameplay

 had the chance to get its hooks in you, then you'll respect the authority

-of those rules, because they're all written down in a book, and some
+of those rules, because they're all written down in a book and some

-of them are capitalized.
 If things went so badly that you ended up

 ends, weaseling out loopholes and exploits to cleverly frustrate the